Khairallah Talfah

-Background
+Born in the village of Al-Awja near Tikrit, many of Talfah's family members were Arab nationalists who opposed the Ottoman Empire.
+Talfah himself would also adopt the ideology against British rule in Iraq, eventually participating in the 1941 coup d'état, which brought the anti-British Rashid Ali al-Gaylani to power with aid from Nazi Germany and Fascist Italy.
+However, the British quickly suppressed al-Gaylani's government in the ensuing Anglo-Iraqi War, leading to Talfah's imprisonment.
+Following his release, his anti-British political activities continued, and he played a role in the founding of the Arab nationalist Iraqi Independence Party in 1946, though it was dissolved a decade later.
+Talfah's career as a politician would not particularly grow in notability until the Arab Socialist Ba'ath Party took control of Iraq through the 1968 coup d'état.

+Under Saddam's regime, Talfah reportedly spent most of his tenure as Baghdad's governor conducting morality policing against Iraqi citizens, particularly women, who were seen as adopting "Westernized" clothing styles.
+These actions, along with his mishandling of government funds and other resources, contributed to the removal of Talfah from his position by Saddam two years after his appointment.

+Talfah authored a pamphlet titled Three Whom God Should Not Have Created: Persians, Jews, and Flies in 1940.
+The work, which overtly expresses anti-Persian sentiment and antisemitism, has been described by British journalist Con Coughlin as a "weak Iraqi attempt at imitating Mein Kampf" and is believed to have had an influence on Saddam's policies, owing to the Arabization campaigns in northern Iraq and the Iran–Iraq War.

+Early life and military career

 Khairallah was born in 1910 in the village of Al-Awja, 5 km south of Tikrit, and then part of the Baghdad Vilayet of the Ottoman Empire.
 He was grandson of Musalat ibn Omar Bey III, al-Bu Nasir tribal leader and martyr of the anti-Ottoman resistance.

-Career

 Khairallah, a teacher and an Arab nationalist, was a member of the al-Jawwal society and later participated as an Iraqi Army Officer in the Army revolt of 1941 led by Rashid 'Ali Al-Gaylani against the Iraqi Royal institution supported by the occupying British forces.
 The revolt did not achieve any major changes, with the British dispatching a taskforce which occupied the country and re-installed the ousted pro-British Regent 'Abd al-Ilah.
 Many Iraqi soldiers who had participated in the revolt were pardoned, largely keeping their ranks and military position.
 Khairallah was expelled from the army and spent six years in prison for his part in the revolt.